ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 Transcript contains the time series data for all events - offer received, offer viewed, transaction, and offer completed.
 The JSON objects did not lend themselves to creating a dataframe directly as not every event had the same characteristics.
 I built a series of functions to inspect a JSON object and place the relevant characteristics in a suitable column (for exampl, 'transaction amount').
 Columns with no applicable value were encoded as -1.

 ## Methodology

+The overall objective of the project is to simulate a data science exercise in which the customer (Starbucks Web Marketing Team) is provided with a model to predict changes in customer behavior when provided with a propmotional offer.
+This will be measured by:

+ - Given a user, with specific demographics,
+ - And given an offer, with specific parameters,
+ - What is the predicted change in the user's transaction rate before and after receiving the offer?
+ - And what is the predicted change in the user's average transaction value over the duration of the offer period?

+I considered the following technical means to create this predictive model:
+ - Bayesian Statistics
+ - Traditional Statistics
+ - Regression Learning

+The desired outcome is a descritpive set of heuristics on which types of offers are effective when presented to various user demograpics, and to provide a predictive model which will quantify the expected effectiveness of an offer given its type and audience.

 ## Preprocessing